sttk/sabi-rust/README.md

     // Create a new instance of DataHub let mut data = DataHub::new();
-    // Register specific DataSrc with DataHub
+    // Register session-local DataSrc with DataHub
     data.uses("bar", BarDataSrc{});

     // Execute application logic within a transaction